cbowman422/Project-1-War-CardGame/README.md

 - if the card values match you go into war again until someone has a higher value
 - each players deck is shuffled every 26 draws
 - first player to get all of the cards wins
-- if you go into war with less than 5 cards your last card value is used
+- if you go into war with less than 5 cards you lose

 ## How the code works
 - a full deck is generted from an object creating the 52 cards